Using the Google Assignments App

 The student’s view of Google Assignments displays the total points, due date, and any attached files.
 Students can open the assignment to work on and submit the file.

-• Students must be logged into their Google account to access the assignment.
+Students must be logged in to their Google account to access the assignment.

-• Third-party cookies must be enabled on the browser.
+Third-party cookies must be enabled on the browser.

 Student experience